 You can answer these questions out loud or write them down in a journal or private document (like Google Docs or Evernote).

 Now it’s time to schedule your weekend.
 Set blocks of time for each task and get your priorities in check.

 Your weekend should be flexible.
-Things happen and you can’t always stick to your schedule.
+Things happen and you can’t always stick to your own schedule.
 However, don’t use that as an excuse to procrastinate.
-Stay flexible for when “life” happens, but don’t stay flexible just because Game of Thrones or your favorite TV show might be on.
+Stay flexible for when life happens, but don’t stay flexible just because your favorite TV show might be on.

 - What must I get done no matter what this weekend?